Prunus armeniaca

 To harvest, gently grasp each fruit with your fingers and pull.
 It should easily come off the branch.
 If it doesn’t, it needs more time to ripen.

-At this point you can set them in the fruit drawer of your refrigerator for three to five days.
+Store ripe fruits in the refrigerator for three to five days.

 Preserving